AbiShanna/Ope-Documentation/micropipenv/README.md

 # &nbsp; Adding new python library

-The s2i images uses [micropipenv](https://github.com/thoth-station/micropipenv) tool to install the python libraries.
+The s2i images uses [micropipenv](https://github.com/thoth-station/micropipenv) a pip wrapper tool to install the python libraries.

 ### To generate requirements.txt from scratch:
+<br/>In your local workstation that has docker installed,
 1. Docker run into the base s2i image:
 <br/> &nbsp; &nbsp;&nbsp; *docker run -it quay.io/thoth-station/s2i-minimal-py38-notebook:v0.3.0 /bin/bash*
 2. In a empty folder, place your packages.txt file with list of libraries to install.